-When you’re planning a digital signage deployment, it can be tempting to cut a few corners to save on entry costs.
-Why shell out for commercial digital signage when there are far less expensive TVs at your local big box store?
+When planning a digital signage deployment, cutting a few corners to save on entry costs can be tempting.
+Why shell out for commercial digital signage displays when far less expensive TVs are at your local big box store?

-Here’s the short answer: TVs and monitors may look similar, but TVs aren’t suited to the operating demands of commercial digital signage.
-The true comparison between smart signage TVs and a smart TV lies in the details — deeper than the manufacturer and the resolution.
+Here’s the short answer: TVs and monitors may look similar, but TVs aren’t suited to the operating demands of commercial digital signage displays.
+The true comparison between smart digital signage TVs and a smart TV lies in the details — deeper than the manufacturer and resolution.
+Here are the important differences to remember when choosing a digital display for your business.

 Industrial and operating design

-Professional displays used in digital signage are often positioned in portrait mode — rotated 90 degrees so the displays sit tall and wide in a 9:16 orientation, instead of the 16:9 mode almost every TV watcher uses today.
+In addition, professional displays used in digital signage are often positioned in portrait mode — rotated 90 degrees so the displays sit tall and wide in a 9:16 orientation instead of the 16:9 mode almost every TV watcher uses today.
 They are designed to handle the differences in air flow caused by this rotation.
-Put a consumer TV in portrait mode and it will eventually fail because the screens aren’t designed with vents and fans that can handle the extra heat.
-Using a TV as a commercial display will, in most cases, result in issues with color and image retention, such as ghosted images.
+Put a consumer TV in portrait mode, and it will eventually fail because the screens aren’t designed with vents and fans that can handle the extra heat.

-A consumer TV’s warranty will be invalidated if it’s used for commercial purposes, so if the TV breaks down, it’s the end user’s problem.
+Furthermore, a consumer TV’s warranty will be invalidated if it’s used for commercial purposes.
+If the TV breaks down, it’s the end user’s problem.
+Warranties are different, too.
 Most commercial displays ship with three-year warranties and may include on-site support, while consumer TV products typically ship with one-year protection.

 Protected and enhanced controls